catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

     .. tab:: Terraform

       This tutorial assumes that you have knowledge of how terraform works and manages your resources.
-We also assumes that you have already used terraform to create your instance, and that you now wish to resize it.
+The following also assumes that you have already created your resources with a terraform template and you are now trying to change the flavor of that template to update your existing resources.

-      To resize an instance using terraform, there are two things that you will need to change in your template.
-We need to update our flavor ID to to use our new size, and we need to add an optional argument to our resource deceleration to ignore the need to confirm our instance resize.
+      To resize an instance using terraform, there are two things that we will need to change in our template.
+We need to update the flavor ID to match the new size we want to use, and we need to add an optional argument to our resource deceleration; to ignore the need to confirm our instance resize.

-      First, we need to find the new flavor ID that we want to resize our instance with.
-We can find this with the following:
+      First, we need to find the flavor ID that we will resize our instance to:

       .. code-block::